-- 12. How will the project provide workforce education and training, contractor, and job opportunities for disadvantaged communities?
-If not practicable, explain why. - 13.
-Describe how the following is included in the project design; if not feasible, explain why: - a.
+- 11. If the project is subject to the Stormwater Resource Planning Act but is not included in a SWRP or functionally equivalent plan, explain why.
+Describe steps taken to incorporate the project into a new or existing SWRP or functionally equivalent plan and the anticipated timeline for plan completion or project incorporation. - 12.
+If applicable, how will the project impact communities upstream or downstream from the project site? - 13.
+Explain how the project addresses the State's critical need to address flooding and how it is consistent with the California Water Action Plan. - 14.
+For development projects, how will the project provide workforce education and training, contractor, and job opportunities for disadvantaged communities?
+If not applicable or practicable, explain why. - 15.
+For development projects, describe how the following is included in the project design.
+If not feasible, explain why: - a.
 Efficient use and conservation of water supplies. - b.
 Use of recycled water. - c.
-Stormwater capture to reduce stormwater runoff, reduce water pollution and/or recharge groundwater supplies. - d.
-Provision of safe and reliable drinking water supplies to park and open-space visitors. - 14.
+Storm water capture to reduce storm water runoff, reduce water pollution and/or recharge groundwater supplies. - d.
+Provision of safe and reliable drinking water supplies to park and open-space visitors. - 16.
 What will happen to the project if grant funding is not awarded (e.g., loss of matching funds, impacts on overall project vision, project momentum, timing difficulties, etc.)?